tastybug/zettelkasten/catalog/spring/springboot-mod5-rest-deep-dive.md

   orderService.addItemToOrder(orderId, item);

   return ResponseEntity
-          .created(???) <- this expects the URI of the newly created resource .build();
+          .created(uri) //<- this expects the URI of the newly created resource .build();
 }
 ```